-5. Integration Joint Board (IJB) / Adult Social Care.
+6. Integration Joint Board (JB) / Adult Social Care.

-The function's net expenditure is 37.89% against the full year budget.
+The function's net expenditure is 63.27% for the year to date and is below budget.
 This relates to the carry forward of income from 2021/22.

-6. Corporate
+7. Corporate

 Includes the cost of councillors, contingencies, funding to Grampian Valuation Joint Board and the repayment of capital debt.
 Expenditure is generally in line with budget where expenditure is being incurred, but contingency budgets, including for pay as described above, are held for the purpose of being used if needed.